reneruano95/self-driving-car/README.md

 ## Overview

-This project is a simple self-driving car simulation built using HTML, CSS, and JavaScript.
-It demonstrates basic concepts of physics, controls, and rendering in a 2D space.
-The simulation includes a car that can be controlled using keyboard inputs to move along a road with multiple lanes.
+This project is a self-driving car simulation built using HTML, CSS, and JavaScript.
+It demonstrates basic concepts of physics, controls, neural networks, and rendering in a 2D space.
+The simulation includes AI-driven cars that learn to navigate a road with traffic.

 ## Features

+- **AI-Driven Cars**: Simulates multiple cars controlled by neural networks.
+- **Traffic Simulation**: Includes dummy cars to simulate real-world traffic.
+- **Neural Network Visualization**: Visualizes the neural network's structure and activity.
-- **Car Movement**: The car can accelerate, decelerate, and turn left or right based on keyboard inputs.
+- **Car Movement**: Cars can accelerate, decelerate, and turn left or right.
-- **Road with Lanes**: A road with multiple lanes is rendered, including lane markings and borders.
+- **Road with Lanes**: A road with multiple lanes, lane markings, and borders.
-- **Physics Simulation**: Basic physics concepts like acceleration, friction, and speed limits are implemented.
+- **Physics Simulation**: Implements acceleration, friction, and speed limits.
-- **Canvas Rendering**: The simulation is rendered on an HTML canvas element.
+- **Canvas Rendering**: Renders the simulation on HTML canvas elements.

 ## File Structure